 So, what is this book about?
 This is not your typical sales enablement book.
 Most sales enablement books are written by sales training professionals and sales managers and focus primarily on sales training and development.
 I approach sales enablement from a marketer’s perspective.
 What can marketing do creatively to enable the sales team?
 In the past, sales and marketing often worked in silos, with marketing driving brand awareness at the top of the funnel and sales taking the lead on the middle and bottom of the funnel.

 Conventionally, marketing’s role in sales enablement has typically been:

 - Work closely with sales on nurturing prospects

 - Craft value propositions

-With the rise of digital, sales and marketing are using the same tools (e.g. email, social media channels and online communities) to reach out to the same customers.
-In order to provide a seamless customer experience throughout the customer journey, it’s important that sales and marketing not only communicate and collaborate frequently, but also align on key strategic initiates.
-In addition, as boundaries between different functions evolve and merge due digital integration, marketing’s role will need to expand to:
+With the rise of digital, sales and marketing are using the same tools (e.g. email, social media channels, and online communities) to reach out to the same customers.
+In order to provide a seamless customer experience throughout the customer journey, it’s important that sales and marketing not only communicate and collaborate frequently but also align on key strategic initiates.
+Furthermore, as boundaries between different functions evolve and merge due to digital integration, marketing’s role will need to expand to:

 - Identify marketing elements which can be part of the sales discussion

 - Educate sales in key marketing programs so that relevant sales element can be incorporated as part of marketing outreach